scottlamb/moonfire-nvr/design/api.md

 ### `/camera/<uuid>/view.mp4`

 A GET returns a `.mp4` file, with an etag and support for range requests.
+The MIME type will be `video/mp4`, with a `codecs` parameter as specified in [RFC 6381][rfc-6381].

 Expected query parameters: